ORSERDU logo

 Interrupt ORSERDU until recovery to Grade ≤1 or baseline.
 Then resume ORSERDU at the next lower dose level.

-If the Grade 3 toxicity recurs, interrupt ORSERDU until recovery to Grade ≤1 or baseline.
+If a Grade 3 toxicity recurs, interrupt ORSERDU until recovery to Grade ≤1 or baseline.
 Then resume ORSERDU reduced by another dose level.

 Grade 4